Global-Health-Labs/DROP/docs/DROP_quickstart.md

 ## :material-robot-industrial: **Step 4: Run Experiment**

 This step is exactly what it sounds like, run the experiment that has been designed and validated.
-Something to be mindful of is that there are efforts on the DROP system can span multiple robot runs.
+Something to be mindful of is that there are efforts on the DROP system that can span multiple robot runs.

 ## :octicons-graph-16: **Step 5: Data Analysis**

-Included in the DROP system are two data analysis tools, one for analyzing LFA images taken on the Hamilton STAR and one for analyzing raw NAAT data from a thermocycler.
+The DROP system includes two data analysis tools, one designed for analyzing LFA images captured using the Hamilton STAR and one for analyzing raw NAAT data from a thermocycler.
 Both tools utilize Jupyter Notebook and Python.
 More information about each tool can be found in their respective platform tabs (roboLFA and roboNAAT).

 ## :material-repeat: **Step 6: Iterate**